YonuNautilus/LoreViewer/ReadMe.md

 ## Core Values of LoreViewer <!--test-->
 1. Human-Readable Markdown First
-    - Markdown files must remain human-reable.
+    - Markdown files must remain human-readable.
 They should be intuitive to read and write without this software.
     - Heading structure and tags are designed to be out-of-the-way but easily written by hand.
     - The schema (YAML) enforces **structure** but never obfuscates it.
 2. Precision in Exception Handling